es24h/es24h.github.io/_posts/2025-04-09-query-script.md

 ## An example

-Let's take a look at a trivial example: retrieving all documents that match a query with a random score.
+Let's take a look at a trivial example: assigning a random score to all documents that match a query.
 The following request searches for all documents in the [books dataset]({%link pages/books-dataset.md%}) whose title contains the phrase `"war and peace"` and assigns a random score to each hit:

 ```json
 GET books/_search